Skip to main content

 Each automation can be toggled on or off at any time from the automations list.
 Disabling an automation doesn’t delete it — you can turn it back on whenever you need it.

 Automations only fire going forward.
-Enabling an automation won’t retroactively process orders or events that already exist.
+Enabling an automation won’t retroactively process orders or events that already exist — so if you turn one on mid-day expecting it to email customers from earlier orders, those orders are skipped.

 Common questions